AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 #### What tools do we have?

 * Counterfit: Open-source automation tool for AI that hepls conduct risk assessements and check robustness of algorithms.
-* AI security tollkit
+* AI security toolkit
 * Collaborative platforms.

-The elababoration of such tools is part of a growing field.
+The elaboration of such tools is part of a growing field.

 #### AI Red teaming
 -> AI red teaming differs from traditional red teaming in several key aspects: